 The national legislation of the destination country determines the type of healthcare services that you can access.
 The healthcare systems of countries differ considerably from each other and the requirements for access to services vary greatly.
 It is recommended that you ascertain your right to receive healthcare services in the destination country, and the payments concerning them in advance. it is also recommended that you acquire, if necessary, private insurance which covers any costs arising from treatment.

 Finland has concluded bilateral social security agreements with a number of countries.
 The agreements concluded with Australia, the Province of Quebec, Israel and Chile also include provisions on medical care.
 The agreements apply only to restricted situations and to certain separately specified categories of people.
 If you are not included within the categories referred to in these agreements, you cannot receive treatment under them in Australia, the Province of Quebec or Israel.

-- If, under a decision issued by Kela, you are not covered by the Finnish health insurance system, you may not use the Kela card.
+- If you are not covered by the Finnish health insurance system, you may not use the Kela card.

-- If, under a decision issued by Kela, you are covered by the Finnish health insurance system, you may use the Kela card.
+- If you are covered by the Finnish health insurance system, you may use the Kela card.
 You will receive reimbursements for costs incurred in private healthcare and pharmacies in Finland.
 In addition, you will be reimbursed for the costs of necessary medical care incurred abroad.